-- Princess Elizabeth of Nanatsu No Taizai wears a purple waitress uniform as her standard outfit.
+- Princess Elizabeth of The Seven Deadly Sins wears a purple waitress uniform as her standard outfit.

-- Yamato Nadeshiko Hyuuga Hinata in Naruto, user of the gentle fist which relies on speed and grace, rather than power.
-Her outfit is mostly purple.
+- Hinata Hyuuga in Naruto, heiress to Hyuga clan and user of the Gentle Fist which relies on speed and grace, rather than power.
+Her outfit is mostly lavender.

 Films — Animation